nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 aborted (by entering any other input).

 The last command executed by the user is stored internally as a `Command` in `LogicManager`.
-`LogicManager` makes use of the method `Command::requiresConfirmation` to check whether the last command requires a user confirmation.
+`LogicManager` makes use of the method `Command#requiresConfirmation` to check whether the last command requires a user confirmation.
 If this is the case, the `Parser` parses the next user input as a confirmation message instead.